 \section{Abstract}

-It was recently shown in \cite{lubetzky2016cutoff} and \cite{sardari1diameter} that Ramanujan graphs, i.e., graphs with the optimal spectrum, exhibit cutoff of the simple random walk in optimal time and have optimal almost-diameter.
-We prove that this spectral condition can be replaced by a weaker condition, the Sarnak-Xue density of eigenvalues property, to deduce similar results.
+It was recently shown in \cite{lubetzky2016cutoff} and \cite{sardari1diameter} that Ramanujan graphs, i.e., graphs with the optimal spectrum, exhibit cutoff of the simple random walk in an optimal time and have an optimal almost-diameter.
+We show that this spectral condition can be replaced by a weaker condition, the Sarnak-Xue density property, to deduce similar results.
+This allows us to prove that some natural families of Schreier graphs of the $\SL_{2}\left(\mathbb{F}_{t}\right)$-action on the projective line exhibit cutoff, thus proving a special case of a conjecture of Rivin and Sardari, \cite{rivin2019quantum}.

-We show that a family of Schreier graphs of the $SL_{2}\left(\mathbb{F}_{t}\right)$-action on the projective line satisfies the Sarnak-Xue density condition, and hence exhibit the desired properties.
-To the best of our knowledge, this is the first known example of optimal cutoff and almost-diameter on an explicit family of graphs that are neither random nor Ramanujan.